NickHMetzler/Air-Bot/ReadMe.md

    1. Open the `.env` file in a text editor.
    2. After the = on the line with `activation_key` paste in your activation key.
    3. Save the `.env` file.

+   ### Setting Up Chat Phrases
+   1. Open the `data/chat_phrases.txt` file in a text editor.
+   2. Paste or type in what you want the bot to say at the beginning of each match.
+Each line is it's own phrase.
+   3. Save the `data/chat_phrases.txt` file.

+   **Chat Phrases only accept Alphanumeric Characters and commas/periods**

    ### Keybind equivalents keybinds.txt vs in game
    - Keybind `bomb` in game is `Drop bomb series`.